enrique-velasquez-1/enrique-velasquez-1/README.md

 - 📚 Currently graduated as Data Analysis (via DataCamp & self-study).
 - 💡 Interested in turning raw data into meaningful insights.
 - 🔭 I’m currently working on personnel projects about sports statistics.
-- 🌱 I’m currently keeping learning more about the data analysis wolds.
+- 🌱 I’m currently keeping learning more about the data analysis worlds.
 I love Python and SQL.
 - 👯 I’m looking to collaborate on real life projects and getting a job what let me show my skills off.
-- 😄 Pronouns: my lover people call me "kike" by y second name "Enrique".
+- 😄 Pronouns: my lover people call me "kike" by my second name "Enrique".
-- ⚡ fun fact: i am Mechanical Engineer as university degree but the first moment i get in touch with the data anlysis i fallen in love.
+- ⚡ fun fact: i am Mechanical Engineer as university degree but the first moment i get in touch with the data analysis i fallen in love it.
-- 👋 I am sport man: i love running, football, baseball.
+- 👋 I am sport man: i love running, playing football, playing baseball.
 And also i like to read and training my brain.

  ## 🛠️ Tools & Technologies
 - **Languages:** Python, SQL.